 2023–24 Subsidy Application

-The 2023–24 NBPTS Candidate Subsidy Award Application will open in September 2023.
-The application will be for teachers initiating the process of pursuing a certification from NBPTS when teaching at a school on the Eligible High-Priority Schools List after July 1, 2023.
-Application will be open September 2023 through January 3, 2024, at 4 p.m.
+The 2023–24 NBPTS Candidate Subsidy Application is now open.
+This application is for new and continuing teachers in the process of pursuing a certification from NBPTS when teaching at a school on the Eligible High-Priority Schools List after July 1, 2023.
+This application will close January 10, 2024, at 4 p.m.

 Eligibility and Funding